FherStk/AutoCheck/docs/tutorials/teacher.md

           - item: !!int 0
 ```

-And also typed collections are supported, but all the keys must be of the same type (not the values):
+And also typed mappings are supported, but all the keys must be of the same type (not the values):
 ```
 - connector:
       type: "Demo"